UCNot/churi/README.md

   }
   ```

-- `&range=from(10)to(20)` is a query parameter charged with map value, corresponding to JavaScript object literal like:
+- `&range=from(10)to(20)` is a query parameter charged with map value corresponding to JavaScript object literal like:
   ```javascript
   {
     from: 10, // A number rather a string!